What is explainable AI, and why should you care?

 Challenges on the way to explainable AI

-The need to compromise on the predictive power
+Challenge 1: The need to compromise on the predictive power

 Black box algorithms, such as neural networks, have high predictive power but offer no output justification.
-As a result, users need to blindly trust the system, which can be challenging in certain circumstances.
+As a result, users need to blindly trust the system, which can be hard in certain circumstances.
 White box AI offers the much-needed explainability, but its algorithms need to remain simple, compromising on predictive power.

-Security and robustness-related issues
+Challenge 3: Security and privacy issues

 How to get started with responsible and explainable AI